Records of the Iliff and Platte Valley Ditch Company

 Logan County agriculture flourished in the early twentieth century but was hard hit by drought in the 1930s.
 After this period, agriculture waned as did the population of Colorado's eastern plains.
 However, both the Iliff and Platte Valley Ditch Company and the Proctor Water Company still exist and deliver water to shareholders.

 8.25 linear feet (17 document boxes, 2 flat files)

 Language of Materials

 The Records of the Iliff and Platte Valley Ditch Company contains the financial and business records of the company which was established in 1884 and irrigated land in Logan County, Colorado.
 IPV was typical of many irrigation companies in Colorado and the West in that a group of investors pooled their resources to form the company and raised revenue by selling shares of stock to irrigators.
-The collection includes several old ledger books with articles of incorporation, meeting minutes, stockholder information, cancelled stock certificates, cancelled checks and payment information, tax and insurance records.
+The collection includes several ledger books with articles of incorporation, meeting minutes, stockholder information, cancelled stock certificates, cancelled checks and payment information, tax and insurance records.
 A portion of the collection is digitized and online.

 The materials in this collection were arranged in two series: financial information, divided into subseries based on material type, and non-financial information.
 All materials were maintained in chronological order as found or rearranged in chronological order.

 The collection consists of 2 series in 17 boxes and 2 flat files.

 Series 1: Financial information, 1884-1997